China’s First Quarter GDP Performance Should Not Fool Investors

 “The national economy enjoyed a stable performance with growing positive factors, and stronger market expectation and confidence,” Mao Shengyong, spokesman for the National Bureau of Statistics, said in a statement (Business Today).
 The better-than-expected GDP figures have boosted market sentiment, with some claiming that the Chinese economy will continue with this growth rate for the rest of the year.
 However, this is just blind optimism that neglects the various downward pressures on China’s economy.

 Citizens are also feeling the pinch of an uncertain future and have cut back on their spending.
 Imports of automobiles and parts have fallen by more than 15 percent year-over-year in the first quarter.
 Smartphone sales in the country fell by around 12 percent last year.
 Scared by lower consumer spending, the government is drafting a plan to boost the sales of cars, home appliances, and smartphones.
-Despite these negatives, how did China’s GDP manage to perform better than expected?
+Despite these negatives, how did China’s GDP perform better than expected?

 The answer might lie in the government stimulus.
 By pouring money into the economy, Beijing seems to have spiked a few sectors to overperform.
 But this is only a short-term solution with a short-term result.
 As soon as the effect of the stimulus dissipates, the pressures of a real economy will again start dragging down the economy.
 A report by the Organisation for Economic Co-operation and Development (OECD) nations has warned the Chinese government against injecting excessive money into the domestic economy.